This post may contain affiliate links. Please read our full Disclosure Policy.

 How to arrange roses?

 Roses look beautiful and are displayed in a variety of ways.
-Place a dozen or so on their own in a vase, or one simple stem in a bottle with nothing else.
+Place a dozen or so on their own in a vase or one simple stem in a bottle with nothing else.
 Alternatively, you can add roses to a large vase of water, then begin adding other foliage, herbs, or flowers in with them in a variety of heights and textures.
-It is always a good idea to choose a colour scheme, to begin with, and continue with that for all the elements you add to your vase.
+It is always a good idea to choose a color scheme, to begin with and continue with that for all the elements you add to your vase.

 Take a look at how I decorate with vintage decor or more ideas on what types of containers you can add roses to.